-CS 2093 3 hours C Programming

-A course in computer programming techniques and structure using the C language, emphasizing programming concepts and methodologies.
+CS 2093 3 hours C Programming A course in computer programming techniques and structure using the C language, emphasizing programming concepts and methodologies.
 It is recommended for those who already have some programming experience.
-Learn to design, code. compile, and execute your own programs in the C programming language.
-Topics include variable types, various input techniques, formatting output, conditionals, setting up loops, case structures, arrays, functions, symbolic constants, preprocessor macros, file inclusions. and structured programming techniques.
+Learn to design, code, compile, and execute your own programs in the C programming language.
+Topics include variable types, various input techniques, formatting output, conditionals, setting up loops, case structures, arrays, functions, symbolic constants, preprocessor macros, file inclusions, and structured programming techniques.
 Prerequisite: CS 1013, CS 1033, and one computer language.

-3 hours

-Pascal Programming

-An intermediate level course in computer programming and problem-solving techniques, using the general-purpose Pascal language.
+CS 2123 Pascal Programming 3 hours An intermediate level course in computer programming and problem-solving techniques, using the general-purpose Pascal language.
 Emphasis is placed upon expanding the student's knowledge and understanding of state-of-the-art problem-solving concepts and methods, and upon developing skills in applying these concepts to problems solved by usage of the block-structured language, Pascal.
 Areas covered include structured programming and problem solving; algorithm design and development; basic Pascal data types and program structure; computational structure; logical and I/O structures; flow of control structures; advanced data types; functions and procedures; UCSD extensions to standard Pascal; and Turtle graphics.
 Prerequisite: CS 1033 or MT 1303 or consent of instructor.
 Keyboarding skills required.

-CS 2661, 2672, 2683 1-3 hours Independent Studies in Computer

-Information Systems

-Course content and hours arranged by instructor.
+CS 2701-2705 1-5 hours Independent Studies in C.I.S.
+A study of specific nature independently carried out by the student directly related to a particular department's area of expertise.
+Typically, this will cover new material not currently available at ECC.
 For each semester hour enrolled, the student will be required to spend a minimum of two hours per week.
+CS 2711-2715 1-5 hours Special Topics A study of a specific nature directly related to a particular department's area of expertise.
+Typically, this will cover new material not currently available at ECC.
 May be repeated.

-Prerequisite: consent of instructor

-Criminal Justice

-CJ 0100, 1, 2, 3 Workshop/Seminar

-Introductory level course designed to upgrade or develop specific skills relative to current or anticipated employment.

-.5-3 hours

-Prerequisite: none

-CJ 1013 3 hours

-Introduction to Criminal Justice

-An introduction to the criminal justice system in America.
+ED 2991 1 hour Employment Skills This course is designed to provide students with the basic skills necessary to conduct a self-directed job search.
+Areas of review include self-assessment, employer research, application, references, resumes, interviewing, follow-up and employer expectations.
+This course is coordinated through the Career Services Office.
+CRIMINAL JUSTICE 0100, 1, 2, 3 Workshop/Seminar .5-3 hours Introductory level course designed to upgrade or develop specific skills relative to current or anticipated employment.
+No prerequisite.
+CJ 1013 3 hours Introduction to Criminal Justice An introduction to the criminal justice system in America.
 This course stresses the interrelatedness of the three components: police, courts, and corrections.
 Included is a study of current national problems within the system with an examination of proposed changes.
 The course provides historical and philosophical insights into the system of criminal justice.

-Prerequisite: none

-CJ 1023 3 hours Criminal Law and Procedures

-A study of criminal, common, and statutory law within the context of enforcement.
-Study includes substantive criminal law, its development, interpretation, and administration with emphasis on the criminal law and procedures in the state of Missouri.

-Offered evenings only.
+No prerequisite.
+CJ 1023 3 hours Criminal Law and Procedures A study of criminal, common, and statutory law within the context of enforcement.
+Study includes substantive criminal law, its development, interpretation, and administration with emphasis on the criminal law and procedures in the state of Missouri Offered evenings only.
+No prerequisite.